Domestic Violence and Addiction

 The root causes of addiction are diverse.
 It’s important that you seek dual diagnosis treatment if you’re a survivor of spousal abuse and suffering addiction at the same time.

-You can ask for rehab centre referrals from family and friends who’ve dealt with similar issues or call an addiction helpline to speak with a counsellor, who can provide information about treatment options and the best rehab centres that are well equipped to handle your unique treatment needs.
+You can ask for rehab centre referrals from family and friends who’ve dealt with similar issues or call our addiction helpline.

 FAQs